 LÉ George Bernard Shaw (pennant number P64) is the fourth and final ship of the P60 class vessels built for the Naval Service in Babcock Marine Appledore, Devon.
 In keeping with the ethos of a continuous learning organisation, she contains a number of minor improvements over her sister ships, aimed primarily at improving energy efficiency whilst still maintaining effectiveness.
 She is designed as on Offshore Patrol Vessel (OPV), with the endurance and capability to defend Ireland’s interests at, and from, any sea in the world.

 The ship was accepted into State service in October 2018, and, following a military fit-out, has commenced Maritime Defence and Security Operations at sea.
-She is also working up her crew and systems to full capability prior to her formal Commissioning.

 The ship is named after one of Ireland’s most celebrated and well-known playwrights, critics and intellectuals – George Bernard Shaw.
 Born in Dublin in 1856, Shaw spent virtually all his working life in England, where he first became known as a music and drama critic.
 His prodigious intellect saw him write numerous plays, become engaged in politics (his experience of the poverty of inner-city Dublin left him with a particular interest in the welfare of children and the poor), and always take the role of the outsider – amongst, but not of, the high society of England at the turn of the 20th Century.
 He is only one of two people to have been awarded both a Nobel Prize and an Academy Award (Oscar), a distinction which reflects his intellect, which was developed in Victorian society, but was always progressive and modern: indeed, even post-modern, at times.